ethan-sorenson/SmartConnectConnectWiseMEM/README.md

 # SmartConnect ConnectWise MEM
  SmartConnect ConnectWise MEM Extension

-This extension makes some small modifications to Business Central to improve eCommerce integrations.
+This extension makes some small modifications to Business Central to improve ConnectWise integrations.

 ## Included Changes

-This Extension modifies two pages in the Business Central, and publishes several web services.
+This Extension modifies two tables and three pages in Business Central, and publishes several web services.

 ## Table Changes
 The following tables are modified in the [SCCWTableChanges.TableExt.al](SCCWTableChanges.TableExt.al) file.